wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP =
-- [TODO - doc link] Added a new feature to limit failed login attempts.
+- Added a new feature to limit failed login attempts.
+Read the [failed login limit documentation](https://simple-membership-plugin.com/configuring-the-failed-login-attempt-limit-feature/) for more information.
-- Enhanced user experience by disabling browser auto-fill on the password field in the new registration form.
+- Improved user experience by disabling browser auto-fill on the password field in the new registration form.
-- Added a debug log message upon successful user logout.
+- Added a debug log entry for successful user logouts.
-- Minor code refactoring related to the Stripe client reference ID.
+- Refactored Stripe-related code for the client reference ID.
-- Added a new filter hook 'swpm_paypal_ppcp_order_shipping_preference' to allow customization of the shipping preference for PayPal PPCP checkout.
+- Added new filter hook: 'swpm_paypal_ppcp_order_shipping_preference' to customize the shipping preference in PayPal PPCP checkout.
-- Added a new filter hook 'swpm_paypal_ppcp_order_item_category' to allow customization of the item category for PayPal PPCP checkout.
+- Added new filter hook: 'swpm_paypal_ppcp_order_item_category' to customize the item category in PayPal PPCP checkout.
-- For PayPal PPCP checkout, if no Thank You page URL is specified, a success message will be displayed above the PayPal button by default.
+- For PayPal PPCP checkout, if no Thank You page URL is set, a default success message will now appear above the PayPal button.
-- New feature added to redirect users to the paid registration page after a successful payment to complete his/her account.
+- Introduced a new feature: users are redirected to the paid registration page after successful payment to complete their account setup.
-- New shortcode parameter 'redirect_to_after_cancel' added to the shortcode 'swpm_show_subscriptions_and_cancel_link' to allow redirect to specific url after a subscription is cancelled.
+- Added 'redirect_to_after_cancel' parameter to the 'swpm_show_subscriptions_and_cancel_link' shortcode to allow redirection to a custom URL after subscription cancellation.
-- Some escaping functions added to payment button configurations admin menu.
+- Added escaping functions to improve security on the payment button configuration admin screen.
-- Two new utility functions (apply_protection_to_post and apply_protection_to_posts) added to apply protections.
+- Introduced two new utility functions: `apply_protection_to_post` and `apply_protection_to_posts`.
-- Some PHP notice and warning issue fixed.
+- Addressed minor PHP notices and warning-related issues.

 = 4.6.3 =
 - WordPress 6.8 compatibility related changes.